Detailed Explanation of Advanced Settings

 Tips

-If the cudnn status error occurs when using the GMFSS pg 104 frame interpolation model, please turn off the reverse optical flow.
+occurs when using the GMFSS pg 104 frame interpolation model, please turn off the reverse optical flow.

 Enabling this feature may cause artifacts around moving objects in some models (such as Gmfss pg104).
 It needs to be selectively enabled or disabled after repeated experiments by yourself.
 The same applies to other similar functions.

-Optical Flow Scale
+Scale of Optical Flow

 This is the optical flow resolution scaling factor used by SVFI when performing optical flow calculation using the frame interpolation algorithm.
 0.5 means that the input picture is scaled by half and then the optical flow calculation is performed to improve the performance or effect of certain algorithms.

-• When using the RIFE algorithm, when the original video size is 1080P, the default is 1.0; 4K and above is 0.5; less than 1080P is 1.0
+When using the RIFE algorithm, when the original video size is 1080P, the default is 1.0; 4K and above is 0.5; less than 1080P is 1.0

-• When using the GMFSS algorithm, when the original video size is 1080P, the default is 1.0; 4K and above is 0.5; less than 1080P is 1.0
+When using the GMFSS algorithm, when the original video size is 1080P, the default is 1.0; 4K and above is 0.5; less than 1080P is 1.0

 Warning